Jungledyret Hugo: Characters

 Charlie is the cook aboard the cargo ship that transports Hugo to Copenhagen.
 He finds Hugo, who has escaped the cargo hold, and at the end of the voyage, donates him to the city zoo.
 He appears toward the end of the first film, and is not present in the second.
-Though, in the animated series, he appears once again, helping Hugo and Rita on numerous occasions, and in the third film, he makes several appearances, nearly coming off as part of the main character cast.
+In the animated series, he appears once again, helping Hugo and Rita on numerous occasions, and in the third film, he makes several appearances, nearly coming off as part of the main character cast.
 Hugo mentions that Meatball Charlie is probably his and Rita's only "human" friend.

-In the original Danish production, Meatball Charlie is named Dellekaj (a mixture of "Delle" which is slang for "frikadelle", a special kind of Danish meatball and "Kaj" which is a common Danish name) and was voiced by Jesper Klein who also voices Hugo, and Marcel Jeannin in the Miramax dub.
+In the original Danish production, Meatball Charlie is named Dellekaj (a mixture of "Delle" which is slang for "frikadelle", a kind of meatball and "Kaj" which is a common Danish name) and was voiced by Jesper Klein who also voices Hugo, and Marcel Jeannin in the Miramax dub.